13 Signs of Clouded Judgment That Can Trap Your Thinking

 The Psychological Reasons that Cloud Your Judgment

 Cognitive biases and emotional influence are two psychological factors that commonly lead to clouded judgment.
-We make decisions based on readily available facts or preexisting notions rather than conducting in-depth research, due to cognitive biases such as the availability and confirmation biases.
+We make decisions based on readily available facts or preexisting notions rather than conducting in-depth research, due to cognitive biases such as availability and confirmation biases.

 Emotions cloud your judgment by overpowering your ability to think logically and rationally.
 When emotions like anger, fear, anxiety, or sadness take over, they can lead to impulsive decisions.
 For example: